h1777/3proxy-rhel/README.md

     johndoe:CL:johndoepassword

-You can also change the port, default is 3128
+You can also change the port, default is 3128 (optional)

     nano /etc/3proxy/3proxy.cfg

-Once you've change the username / password you can start the proxy (or reboot the VPS as 3proxy has been added to the init scripts and will autostart)
+Once you've change the username / password you can start the proxy (or reboot the VPS as 3proxy will autostart)

     systemctl start 3proxy.service